lightski/fruit_sale_crud/README.txt

 [FUTURE ADD-ONS]
-	-Tweak student report column headers for readability -Proper data validation in process.php - only characters in fname/lname and only numbers in fruit -User switchable years, which creates new table in database (and switches to that for inserts and queries) must show up in totals.php as well -Success message and failure message for data entry -Box on index page for student lookup via fname or lname; allow user to edit student's order
+	-Tweak student report column headers for readability -Proper data validation in process.php - only characters in fname/lname and only numbers in fruit -Proper data validation in index.php - $_GET["id"] is pretty insecure currently -User switchable years, which creates new table in database (and switches to that for inserts and queries) must show up in totals and student report -Success and failure messages for data entry and updates. make it more reactive to user.
+	-Mobile styling???
+	+Box on index page for student lookup via fname or lname; allow user to edit student's order.{Added 11/15/14 DL}